EPPlusSoftware/EPPlus.Samples.CSharp/06-Formula calculation/Readme.md

 ﻿# 06 - Formula Calculation
-This catalouge summarizes how to use Calculate and use the results
+This folder summarizes how to use Calculate and use the results

 Samples in this folder: